What is Schizoaffective Disorder?

 Final Word

-While schizoaffective disorder isn’t curable, there are a number of ways to help reduce symptoms.
-Through treatment, many schizoaffective patients are able to live fulfilling life and manage themselves in professional and social environments.
+While schizoaffective disorder isn’t curable, there are several ways to help reduce symptoms.
+Through treatment, many schizoaffective patients can live fulfilling lives and manage themselves in professional and social environments.

 Leave a Reply